hackerwins/homepage-old/docs/project.md

 #### Using Public Key

-If you create a client with `public_key` of the project as `apiKey`, you can manage the client in the project.
+If you create a Client with `public_key` of the Project as `apiKey`, you can manage the Client in the Project.

 ```javascript
 const client = new yorkie.Client('localhost:8080', {
   apiKey: 'c9u9298qp9as73b8i190', // public_key of the project
 });
 ```
+Then Documents attached to the Client are isolated and stored in the Project.